ignackoo/C-Log-Library/ReadMe.txt

 YYYY-MM-DD HH:MM:SS XXXXXXXX  WARNING message to log.\n\r YYYY-MM-DD HH:MM:SS XXXXXXXX    ERROR message to log.\n\r YYYY-MM-DD HH:MM:SS XXXXXXXX CRITICAL message to log.\n\r

+please give me some star if you will see that the library is useful, thank you